bruno-braga/metronome/README.md

 # METRONOME

 This metronome is being built with the intent to learn TDD.
 The steps described here are all abreviations of the actual tests that are being writen.
+Each step has its own branch so it's easy to check it out what was done.

 ## Step 1